 Dinner is ready, but instead of your kids storming downstairs to take a seat, you hear: “Five more minutes, we’re playing video games!”
 Sound familiar?
+But the questions remains: are video games good or bad for kids?

 Some Facts About Video Games for Kids